-Auxiliary Verbs are verbs that merely help principal verbs in the formation of various verb forms.
-Auxiliary verbs are important as structural verbs.
+Auxiliary Verbs are verbs that only help main verbs to form different verb forms.
+Auxiliary Verbs are important as structural verbs.

-After going through this post, you will be able to understand two types of auxiliary verbs.
+After going through this post, you will be able to understand all types of auxiliary verbs.

 Types of Auxiliary Verbs